Urania (journal)

 Urania was a privately circulated feminist gender studies journal, published between 1916 and 1940.
 Editors included Eva Gore-Booth, Esther Roper, Irene Clyde, Dorothy Cornish, and Jessey Wade.
 It was published bimonthly from 1916 to 1920, then triannually due to high costs.

 Background

-Many of the editors of the journal were connected through the Aëthnic Union, a short-lived feminist revolutionary group formed in 1911.
+Many of the editors of the journal were connected through the Aëthnic Union, a short-lived radical feminist group formed in 1911.